ycchoo28/whatsapp-mcp-forked/whatsapp-bridge/README.n8n_webhook_trigger.md

 # Process messages only from these two numbers
 WHATSAPP_WHITELIST=1234567890,9876543210
 ```

+## JID Types and Filtering
+WhatsApp uses different JID (Jabber ID) formats for different types of contacts:

+- `@s.whatsapp.net`: Regular user accounts (these will trigger webhooks if not filtered by other rules)
+- `@g.us`: Group chats (these will not trigger webhooks)
+- `@lid`: Special accounts/contacts (these will not trigger webhooks)

 ## Payload Format
 The webhook will receive a JSON object like this: